Revelry Labs

 But it is going to tell us a hell of a lot.

-So, a typical week will look like this: Monday we set a commitment for the week and get started.
+So, a typical week looks like this: Monday we set a commitment for the week and get started.
 By Thursday our commitment should be well on its way through the QA process.
 And on Friday, we should be fixing final bugs and maybe even starting new work from the backlog.
-Every day, the team makes sure they comment on a ticket within 2 hours of starting it and leave comments (like breadcrumbs) as they proceed.
+Every day, the team makes sure they comment on a ticket within two hours of starting it and leave comments (like breadcrumbs) as they proceed.

-As a Product Owner and Producer, I have a bird’s-eye view of this whole forest.
-As team members pick up their tickets and call out their trails (calling their shots), I can give direction.
-I’ll advise on whether that trail is washed out, and remind everyone not to shortcut the switchbacks.
+Our Product Managers have a bird’s-eye view of this whole forest.
+As team members pick up their tickets and call out their trails (calling their shots), PMs give direction…advising on whether that trail is washed out, and reminding everyone not to shortcut the switchbacks.

 This is how we keep track of the landmarks that tell us we’re still on the right trail.
 It’s not always a straight line, but the journey is beautiful.